gohoto2/jenkins-shared-library-example/README.md

-# myJenkinsLib
+# mySandboxRepo

-This is a small exercise of the jenkins shared library
+This is a sandbox repository to test something that requires git